fscorrupt/awesome-stars/README.md

 - [zoriya/Kyoo](https://github.com/zoriya/Kyoo) - A portable and vast media library solution.
 - [akuse-app/akuse](https://github.com/akuse-app/akuse) - 🌸 Simple and easy to use anime streaming desktop app without ads.
 - [dyc3/opentogethertube](https://github.com/dyc3/opentogethertube) - Watch videos with your friends.
 The spiritual successor to TogetherTube, preserving the spirit of it's simple to use interface, while improving it's look, feel, and reliability.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff
 - [thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities) - 🔹Automatically populate the entities-list of lovelace cards
 - [iyaja/llama-fs](https://github.com/iyaja/llama-fs) - A self-organizing file system with llama 3
 - [RaunoT/plex-rewind](https://github.com/RaunoT/plex-rewind) - Present Plex user statistics and habits in a beautiful and organized manner.